SungHoHong2/Leetcode-Experiment/medium/Word_Ladder/README.md

     def ladderLength(self, beginWord, endWord, wordList):
         # return 0 if the endWord is not in the wordList
-        # set the total length of the words
         # set the map to hold combination of words that can be formed
         # iterate the words from the input
             # check all possible combinations by iterating the total length of the word